hyl3rid/blog/data/blog/vegancrepes.md

 **For the crepes:**

-- Pour the milk and add an egg to the bowl and mix well.
+- Incorporate ground chia and 2 tbps of almond milk and let it soak for 5-10 minutes.
-- Add sieved all-purpose flour, add salt and mix the ingredients.
+- Add sieved all-purpose flour plus cornstarch, salt and baking powder to a bowl and mix the ingredients.
+- Pour the almond milk and the hidrated chia into the bowl and whisk so everything is incorporated.
-- In a frying pan, heat at medium temperature butter.
+- In a frying pan, heat at medium temperature vegan butter.
 Ladle a spoonful of crepe mixture and pour it onto the frying pan.
 Spread the mixture across the surface of the pan.
 - Once it is cooked from one side, carefully flip it to cook on the other side.
 Take it out on a serving dish and repeat until you have used up all the mixture.
 - Serve with a spoonful of homemade strawberry jelly and fold or roll the crepes.